 Many interventions can affect the breastfeeding relationship.

-Drugs during labor and drugs taken during pregnancy can have an affect on the baby’s feeding behavior.
+Drugs during labor and drugs that are taken during pregnancy can have an effect on the baby’s feeding behavior.

 Assisted delivery (forceps and vacuum)

 Trauma during birth can cause pain when the baby lies in certain positions and/or problems with latching.

 Can delay the onset of lactogenesis stage 2. “milk coming in."

 Forceful suctioning to the mouth and nose after birth, can hurt the baby and then cause the baby to avoid swallowing and breastfeeding.